brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 {{< imgc src="Ulysses_export_to_Markdown_750x528.jpg" alt="Screen capture of Quick Export feature of Ulysses app" width="750" height="528" >}}

-{{% caption %}}Ulysses’s Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files.{{% /caption %}}
+Ulysses’s Quick Export feature: the only way you can derive a true, standalone, visible Markdown&nbsp;file from one of its native, proprietary-format&nbsp;files.
+{.imgcCaption}

 [^preview]: Sometimes there are disparities between the original Markdown files and how they translate to HTML, so it's best to catch those in a local instance before you publish to the real site, and thus I was having to do that "dance" quite often during the editing process.